Channel Coordination

 Originating Channel

-Originating Channel is a channel coordination strategy that targets a named user on the channel that triggered the sequence.
+Originating Channel is a Channel Coordination strategy that targets a Named User on the channel that triggered a Sequence.
 Messaging users on the channels they use to engage your brand can help ensure a consistent user experience.
-This strategy is used for all accounts not enabled for channel coordination.
+This strategy is used for all accounts not enabled for Channel Coordination.

 Warning